uhm-triplet/uhm-triplet.github.io/_posts/2023-02-15-Rhythm-Game-Basic.md

 The white circles are the two activators while the red and blue circles represent notes.
 The activators as stated in previous posts are binded to the A and D keys respectively.

 ## Next Steps: Beat Map
+Now that basic fuctionality has been established for the rhythm game, the next step is producing a beat map.
+What this means in simpler terms is we must produce notes that fall in-sync with the chosen song.